ninjaaron/pyfil/README.rst

 --pre and --post (-b and -e) options can be used to specify actions to run after the loop.
 Note that the --pre option is run with exec instead of eval, and therefore output is never printed, and statements may be used.
-This is for things like initializing container types. --pre is automatically printed and statements are not allowed (unless --quiet is used).
+This is for things like initializing container types. --post is automatically printed and statements are not allowed (unless --quiet is used).